-With a larger programme there will be challenges. however we are prepared and have a range of strategies to achieve this as noted earlier.
+With a larger programme there will be challenges; however, we are prepared and have a range of strategies to achieve this as noted earlier.
 We will continuously monitor our spending and, as we have done in other years, we will reprioritise work if necessary.
 That will also enable us to respond quickly if other urgent needs arise or there is a resurgence of COVID-19 affecting our district.
-We have allowed for contingencies in our budaets.
+We have allowed for contingencies in our budgets.

-There may be changes to the funding Council receives from Waka Kotahi NZ Transport Agency which we will need to manage.
-See Our infrastructure strategy, page 55.
+There may be changes to the funding Council receives from Waka Kotahi NZ Transport Agency, which we will need to manage.
+See Our infrastructure strategy, page 57.

-You can see the specific work planned in the table of major capital works projects on page XX.
+You can see the specific work planned in the table of our big infrastructure projects on page 45.